Explicablility as Minimizing Distance from Expected Behavior

 \section{Introduction}

-There is growing interest in applications that involve human-robot collaboration.
-An important challenge in such human-in-the-loop scenarios is to ensure that agent's behavior is not just optimal with respect to its own model, but is also explicable and comprehensible to the humans in the loop.
+There is a growing interest in the applications that involve human-robot collaboration.
+An important challenge in such human-in-the-loop scenarios is to ensure that the robot's behavior is not just optimal with respect to its own model, but is also explicable and comprehensible to the humans in the loop.
 Without it, the robot runs the risk of increasing the cognitive load of humans which can result in reduced productivity, safety, and trust \cite{fan2008influence}.
 This mismatch between the robot's plans and the human's expectations of the robot's plans may arise because of the difference in the actual robot model $\mathcal{M^R}$, and the \emph{human's expectation of the robot model} $\mathcal{M^R_H}$.
 For example, consider a scenario with an autonomous car switching lanes on a highway.
 The autonomous car, in order to switch the lane, may make sharp and calculated moves, as opposed to gradually moving towards the other lane.
-These moves may well be optimal for the car and backed by the car's superior sensing and steering capabilities.
-Nevertheless, a human passenger sitting inside may perceive this as dangerous and reckless behavior, in as much as they might be ascribing the car the sort of driving abilities they themselves have.
+These moves may well be optimal for the car due to its superior sensing and steering capabilities.
+Nevertheless, a passenger sitting inside may perceive this as dangerous and reckless behavior, in as much as they might be ascribing to the car driving abilities that they themselves have.